-The negative outliers in October 1987 may be explained by swift and large reactions to the stock market crash by the central banks to initiate or maintain easy monetary policy.
+&lt;sup>3 The negative outliers in October 1987 may be explained by swift and large reactions to the stock market crash by the central banks to initiate or maintain easy monetary policy.
 The positive outliers for the Australian 3-month rate may also be explained by a changing monetary policy stance in June 1988 when the RBA was aiming to discourage rapidly expanding domestic demand by raising overnight cash rates.
 The 3-month treasury rates in both countries are very closely linked to the corresponding monetary policy instrument, but are determined by market forces.
 Since they are influenced not only by the monetary policy stance of the respective central banks but also by the market's expectation of future policy directions, they are inherently more volatile.

-The effects of these outliers on the volatility of interest rate changes are picked up by the EGARCH model.
-A quick visual inspection of the interest rate changes and estimated conditional variances in Figures 4 and 5 will confirm this.
+&lt;sup>4 The effects of these outliers on the volatility of interest rate changes are picked-up by the EGARCH model.
+A quick visual inspection of the interest rate changes and estimated conditional variances in Figs. 4 and 5 will confirm this.
 Nonetheless, an attempt has been made to isolate the outliers in the interest rate return series by including a dummy variable for each of the four interest rate series in both the conditional mean and variance equations.
-They turned out to be generally significant in the conditional variance equations for the Australian and the U.S. short-term rates, but the estimated series of conditional volatilities are severely affected on these days.
-The conditional variance for these observations are uncharacteristically high (approximately 100 times the size compared with the no-dummy-estimations).
+They turned out to be generally significant in the conditional variance equations for the Australian and US short-term rates, but the estimated series of conditional volatilities are severely affected on these days.
+The conditional variance for these observations is uncharacteristically high (approximately 100 times the size compared with the no-dummy-estimations).
 We concluded that it is inappropriate to model these outliers using the dummies when estimating time-varying conditional variance.
-The use of the Standardized t instead of the
+The use of the standardised t instead of the normal distribution is sufficient to deal with these outliers